-Although some people refer to any kind of aesthetic facial surgery as a face lift, the word more appropriately applies to surgical rejuvenation procedures dealing with visible signs of ageing in the cheeks, chin, and neck.
+Although some people refer to any kind of aesthetic facial surgery as a face lift, the word more appropriately applies to surgical rejuvenation procedures dealing with visible signs of aging in the cheeks, chin, and neck.
 Deep wrinkles below your lower eyelids, creases descending from the nose to the corners of your mouth, and sagging in the middle portion of your face are usually addressed with a facelift.
 A more targeted face lift procedure, known as a neck lift, will remove jowls or a double chin.

 How a Face Lift Works

-A standard facelift employs an incision on either side of your head, beginning at the temples near your hairline.
+A standard face lift employs an incision on either side of your head, beginning at the temples near your hairline.
 The incision extends downward along the front of your ear and then wraps around below the ear to end near the bottom of your scalp.
 This incision enables us to adjust the position of your muscles and the underlying tissues of your face, jowls, and neck.
 We then trim away any excess skin and close the incisions with sutures or skin adhesives.
 It will take you about two weeks to recover fully from a face lift procedure.

 Conducting a face lift requires a high degree of surgical skill, and the negative effects of a bad one are highly visible.
 Having a qualified plastic surgeon perform your face lift is essential; a good one will restore a youthful look without making your skin appear stretched or pulled.